 Cadbury Schweppes has ongoing discussions with its stakeholders, using different methods to communicate with each stakeholder group.
 Many shareholders attend the annual meeting where they ask questions and vote on issues.
 The company deals with consumer questions and issues on a daily basis via social media although it uses surveys and market research to more formally identify consumer opinions and needs.
 Company employees provide some of their feedback to the company on questionnaires.

 Retailer Build-A-Bear Workshop sends out weekly surveys to members of its database of six million customers, asking them to rate their recent store experience, including the cleanliness of bathrooms.

-“The company’s success has grown to 113 stores in five years doing $200 million in revenue due to its intense focus on gathering customer feedback,” notes company founder Maxine Clark.
+“The company’s success has grown to over 100 stores in five years doing over $200 million in revenue due to its intense focus on gathering customer feedback,” notes company founder Maxine Clark.

 Michelin also implements surveys with employees, conducting needs assessments to identify training and professional development necessary to support career paths of each staff member.
 Surveys are also used to gather information from customers and suppliers.

 The Body Shop, opened in 1976 by Anita Roddick in Brighton, England, has over 2,600 stores in 66 countries selling over 400 products.
 In addition to its toiletries and cosmetics, the organization is known for its commitment to such issues as human rights, animal and environmental protection.